ARTICLES

 ...
 Read the article

-It is our convenience to the
+It is our complacency to the

 system which allows it to perpetuate

-and business leaders, as responsible for all the harm of the system, without
+business leaders, as responsible for all the harm of the system, without

 truly realizing, not only that our own mentality is working on the same

-mode of thinking as the one which we are denouncing, but also that we
+mode of thinking as the one which we are denouncing, but also that we get

-participate actively to it without realizing it.
+actively to it without realizing it.

 ...
 Read the article